PipedreamHQ/docs/docs/workflows/steps/code/README.md

 We also let you customize the editor.
 For example, you can enable Vim mode, and change the default tab size for indented code.
 Visit your [**Settings**](https://pipedream.com/settings) to modify these settings.

+## Keyboard Shortcuts

+We use the [Monaco Editor](https://microsoft.github.io/monaco-editor/), which powers VS Code.
+As a result, many of the VS Code [keyboard shortcuts](https://code.visualstudio.com/docs/getstarted/keybindings) should work in the context of the editor.

+For example, you can use shortcuts to search for text, format code, and more.

 ## New to JavaScript?

 We understand many of you might be new to JavaScript, and provide resources for you to learn the language below.